Challenger Tatiana Matta has hill to climb to mount a serious challenge to Kevin McCarthy

 But the news is sure to burnish McCarthy's credentials with many voters.

-"One of the goals that I've always had when I ran for office was making sure how we treat our veterans," McCarthy said at Tuesday's press announcement.
+"One of the goals that I've always had when I ran for office was making sure how we treat our veterans," McCarthy said at an Oct.
+9 press announcement.

 "For the last two years I've been passing different pieces of amendments and bills to keep the VA's feet to the fire, that we would not be forgotten about."